MalikOwaisDev/khaatabook/Readme.md

 * 🔑 **Password Reset:** Functionality to reset forgotten passwords using email and username verification.
 * ✍️ **CRUD Operations:** Easily **C**reate, **R**ead (View), **U**pdate (Edit), and **D**elete your hisaabs (records).
 * 🛡️ **Data Encryption:** Option to encrypt sensitive hisaabs with a password for enhanced privacy.
-* 👁️ **Shareability Control:** Mark hisaabs as shareable or private, giving you control over data visibility.
 * 🔍 **Filtering & Sorting:**
     * Filter records by specific dates.
     * Sort records (e.g., All, Newest First, Oldest First) for better organization.